2014 Prius c New Car Test Drive

 Prius c One ($19,080) comes with fabric upholstery, automatic climate control, power windows and door locks, a tilt-and-telescoping steering wheel with audio controls, a four-speaker audio system with CD player, USB port, Bluetooth phone and audio streaming capabilities, a folding rear seat, 3.5-inch display for fuel and economy data and 15-inch steel wheels.

-Prius c Two ($20,030) adds a driver-seat height adjustment, cruise control, a center front armrest, synthetic leather dashboard, cargo area cover, 60/40 split-fold rear seat and an upgraded, six-speaker audio system.
+Prius c Two ($20,030) adds a driver-seat height adjustment, cruise control, a center front armrest, two-tone upholstery, cargo area cover, 60/40 split-fold rear seat and an upgraded, six-speaker audio system.

 Prius c Three ($21,765) adds navigation with Toyota's Entune interface including Bing, Pandora, voice recognition, real-time traffic, weather, fuel prices and three-year complimentary subscription.
-It also comes with a 6.1-inch touch-screen, voice command controls on steering wheel, XM radio, smart key entry and pushbutton start, as well as touch-tracer display.
-15-inch alloy wheels are optional.
+It also comes with a 6.1-inch touch-screen, voice command controls on steering wheel, Sirius XM and HD radio, smart key entry and pushbutton start, as well as touch-tracer display.
+15-inch alloy wheels are optional ($390).